 - Raise Earned Income Tax Credit for a year to close to $1,500 for childless adults, with income limits to $21,000, and expand to older workers

 - Extend paid sick and family leave benefits to September 30, 2021, expand employers subject to the requirements and extend to federal workers, and extend to 14 weeks of paid leave

-Key elements of President Biden’s longer-term tax proposals
+Key elements of President Joe Biden’s longer-term tax proposals from his campaign include:

 Individual tax increases: